espressif/esp-idf/docs/en/api-reference/network/tcpip_adapter.rst

 TCP/IP Adapter
 ==============

-The purpose of TCP/IP Adapter library is twofold.
-First, it provides an abstraction layer for the application on top of the IP stack, to allow applications to choose between IP stacks in the future.
-Second, the APIs it provides are thread safe, even if the underlying IP stack APIs are not.
+The purpose of TCP/IP Adapter library is twofold:

+- It provides an abstraction layer for the application on top of the TCP/IP stack.
+This will allow applications to choose between IP stacks in the future.
-In many cases, application does not need to call TCP/IP Adapter APIs itself.
-A few cases when such calls are needed are related to :doc:`event handling <../../api-guides/event-handling>`.

-The aim of this adapter is to provide an abstraction layer between the TCP/IP stack and the network interface layer (currently Wi-Fi or Ethernet), and general network interface management.
+- The APIs it provides are thread safe, even if the underlying TCP/IP stack APIs are not.

-ESP-IDF currently implements TCP/IP Adapter for the :doc:`lwIP <lwip>` TCP/IP stack only.
+ESP-IDF currently implements TCP/IP Adapter for the lwIP TCP/IP stack only.
 However, the adapter itself is TCP/IP implementation agnostic and different implementations are possible.

 Some TCP/IP Adapter API functions are intended to be called by application code, for example to get/set interface IP addresses, configure DHCP.
 Other functions are intended for internal ESP-IDF use by the network driver layer.

+In many cases, applications do not need to call TCP/IP Adapter APIs directly as they are called from the default network event handlers.

 API Reference
 -------------

 .. include:: /_build/inc/tcpip_adapter.inc
-.. include:: /_build/inc/tcpip_adapter_lwip.inc